-Because in WKF Rules an athlete only has not just to guarantee proper distance and that the opponent doesn’t defend the point.
+Because in WKF Rules an athlete hasn’t just to guarantee proper distance and the opponent doesn’t avoid the point.
 He or she also has to guarantee Good Form.
 In other words, the athlete must kick or punch with a determined and accepted technical standard.

 But even in this context if you don’t have the criteria of Good Timing and Correct Distance, your Technique doesn’t score you any point!!
 If you look carefully we have 2 WKF criteria depending on Decision-Making and Perceptual skills and just 1 depending on Technical Skills.

 In Kyokushinkai or in Street Fighting the main goal is to put your opponent out of combat – KNOCK OUT!!
 It doesn’t matter if a Mawashi Geri was done with a wrong technical standard.
 The opponent went to sleep, you win!!

 We are not saying that Technical improvement is not important… It is important because Technique will allow you to take the most out of your physical and cognitive skills.

 But if a Fighter knocks out a lot of opponents with a Mawashi Geri that is a little different from the regular standard, you won’t change it.
 Because if you obligate that fighter to change the way he makes that effective Technique you will change even the way he fights.
 And he even may get insecure and slower on his Decision-Making processes… Yes, that’s true.